phax/erechnung.gv.at-webservice-client/README.md

 # News and Noteworthy

+v5.0.0 - 2025-08-29
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0

+v4.0.0
-Version 4.0.0 uses Jakarta JAX-WS 4.0 as the baseline and requires at least Java 11
+* uses Jakarta JAX-WS 4.0 as the baseline and requires at least Java 11

 ---